 School nurses or administrative staff report basic information including school name and address and the number of students with types 1, 2, or unknown diabetes.
 Aggregate student information also includes gender, grade, race/ethnicity and city/town of residence.
-This data enables MDPH/BEH to estimate pediatric asthma prevalence by school, city/town of residence, and county.
+This data enables MDPH/BCEH to estimate pediatric asthma prevalence by school, city/town of residence, and county.
 No child-specific information that could identify a particular student is ever collected.
 Overall participation of public, private, and charter schools is nearly 100% each year.

 What statistic is used to measure the amount of diabetes in a school or community?

 In this surveillance summary, prevalence is the statistic used to measure the amount of pediatric diabetes in each school, city/town, or county.
 Prevalence in schools is defined as the percentage of enrolled students reported by school nurses to have diabetes during a school year.
 Prevalence in communities is defined as the percentage of students who are residents of the community and enrolled in a Massachusetts public or private school reported by school nurses to have diabetes during a school year.
 School nurses gather this information from the student’s school health record, physician reports, and parent information forms.
 Prevalence is presented per 1,000 students and confidence intervals shown indicate the precision of the prevalence estimate.
 Note that when less than 6 cases of diabetes (either type) are reported for a city/town and the total population of students within the city/town is less than 1200, “NS” (not shown) is reported due to the small numbers.